ArduFox/TiTraPy/README.md

 * :ok: write a short but instructive user manual - even if it will bei soon outdated

 # State and changes

+## Changes in V 00.82
+- Fixed Error in Area Plot - didnt draw just one entry
+- added label telling the number of calender entries loaded as info
+- in TasksProjects: Adding new tasks enabled
+- added hours this day at bottom right of bar chart
+- at delete of action BoxPlotView will be updated
+- button to start TaskProject Editor added

+## Changes in V 00.81
+- new custom view with class shows diagram of hours in week

 ## Changes in V 00.80